the-events-calendar/the-events-calendar/readme.txt

 = [4.1.2] unreleased =

-* Tweak - Change the terminology around recurence to be more clear to users about events not recurring
+* Tweak - Changed the word "Once" in an event's recurring settings because it was pretty confusing for everyone, including us

 = [4.1.1] 2016-03-30 =